Hadokane/CI_PP1_Oversights/README.md

 **Remaining Bugs**

-The form "submit" button can be spam-clicked causing the same message to be sent multiple times.
-This was caused by disabling the CAPTCHA and re-enabling it would prevent the problem.
+The form "submit" button can be "spam-clicked" causing the same message to be sent multiple times.
+This was caused by disabling the CAPTCHA.

-However, Gmail collapses these multiple messages into a single alert meaning that if it were to occur, it wouldn't be an issue for the Band receiving the messages.
+Re-enabling it would prevent the problem.
+However, Gmail collapses these multiple messages into a single alert meaning that if it were to occur, it wouldn't be an issue for the Band when receiving the messages.

-Therefore the CAPTCHA has been left disabled for the time being to facilitate more beneficial user interaction.
+Therefore the CAPTCHA has been left disabled, for the time being, to facilitate more beneficial user interaction.

 [Back to top ↑](#the-oversights---band-website)